 Have you ever thought a random person on the street is someone you know?
+Yes, there's a chance you could find your doppelgänger.

 We’ve all heard the theory that somewhere in the world there’s a person that looks exactly like us.
 You might cross paths with them, or you might never actually see them.
 But is this a truthful fact or just a common belief based on a myth?
 There are endless cases in history where people assure they saw their doppelgänger, which in some countries was thought to be an omen of your upcoming death.
 For instance, it’s said that Queen Elizabeth I witnessed her double lying on her bed just days before her death, or that Queen Catherine the Great, almost two centuries later, saw her own doppelgänger sitting on her throne.
 Shocked, she ordered her guards to shoot at it, and days later she died.
 Now, if you ask me, for me these are just coincidences influenced by folk legends and superstition.
 However, the idea that someone out there looks exactly like me doesn't sound as crazy.